 Fermilab offers a public lecture series on a wide range of topics presented by experts in their respective fields.
-Lectures cost $7 and are usually on Friday evenings beginning at 8 p.m. in Ramsey Auditorium.
+Ramsey Auditorium Lectures cost $8 and are usually on Friday evenings beginning at 7:30 pm.
 Lectures are general admission seating, and frequently sell out.

 For information, call 630-840-ARTS (630-840-2787).
 Purchase tickets with no additional fees.

 Learn about the first results from the Muon g-2 experiment at Fermilab in this special event, presented by the Fermilab Office of Education & Public Engagement.

 April 30, 2021, 7:30 pm US/Central

 Join us for this Fermilab favorite event, now presented in a Virtual format.
 We are currently seeking a few brave souls who would like to jump into the ring.
 Nominations accepted through February 15.